Variations on Muchnik's Conditional Complexity Theorem: Muchnik's Theorem and On-line Matchings

 Finally we get $k$ levels.
 At each level we serve at least half of the requests and forward the remaining ones to the next layer.
 After $k$ levels of filtering only one request can be left unserved, so one more layer is enough.
 Note also that we may use copies of the same graph on all layers.

-More precisely, we have proven the following statement: \emph{Let $E\subset L\times R$ be a graph that satisfies the conditions of the off-line version for given $n$ and $k$.
+More precisely, we have proven the following statement: \emph{Let $G$ be a bipartite graph with left side $L$ and right side $R$ that satisfies the conditions of the off-line version for given $n$ and $k$.
 Replace each element in $R$ by $(k+1)$ copies, all connected to the same elements of $L$ as before.
 Then the new graph provides on-line matchings up to size $2^k$.}

-Note that this construction multiplies both the size of $R$ and the degree of vertices in $L$ by $(k+1)$ (a polynomial in $n$ factor).
+Note that this construction multiplies both the size of $R$ and the degree of vertices in $L$ by $(k+1)$, which is a polynomial in $n$ factor.
 The statement (OM) is proven.